CANADIAN GRAND PRIX

 4. Tyre Allocation & Mandatory Race Tyres

-- The following tyre compounds will be used for the Russian Grand Prix.
+- The following tyre compounds will be used for the Canadian Grand Prix.

 - Drivers must use a minimum of one set of the designated mandatory tyre compounds.